The structure of segregation in co-authorship networks and its impact on scientific production: Distributions of SSI for different community sizes

-This section compares the distribution of all, highly segregated, and non-segregated communities by ten different ranges of sizes from 3-5 nodes in the first range until 46-761 nodes in the tenth range, as shown in Fig~\ref{fig:Distributions_without_dividing_by_size}. highly segregated communities tend to be larger than non-segregated ones as we can see there are no non-segregated communities with more than 37 nodes.
-Also, when we compute the value of SSI, highly segregated communities have values less expected than the chance due to values smaller (larger) than -1(1) of z-score.
-In contrast, in the case of non-segregated communities, the values are mainly inside the [-1,1] z-score.
+This section compares the distribution of all highly segregated and non-segregated communities by different ranges of sizes, from 3-5 nodes in the first range to more than 66 nodes in the last range of 2006 and 2010, and more than 71 nodes for 2014, as shown in~\figurename~\ref{fig:SSI_Distributions_without_dividing_by_size}.
+As we can see in the second and third columns, some community sizes are not represented (as in the first column).
+We observe that highly segregated communities tend to be larger than non-segregated communities (the category all has moderately segregated communities as well).

+As we divided the communities into these categories using the PDF distribution of the SSI, which showed two peaks in Figures 2 and \ref{fig:Partitions_SSI_2006_2014}, the values of SSI for highly segregated communities tend to be 1 standard deviation lower than the mean value.
+In contrast, the values of SSI for non-segregated communities tend to be 1 standard deviation higher than their mean values.
+This result is interesting because if we separate the communities by their size, their SSIs are not following the trends of their group mean but tend to follow the mean values of the entire distribution: highly segregated communities represent the right portion of the distributions in the \textbf{All} panel, and non-segregated communities represent the left portion of that distribution.